booleanchile/styled_sankey/README.md

 http://kardash.net/styled_sankey/examples/simple_test.html - the links in the same direction between the same target and source will NOT be merged.

 http://kardash.net/styled_sankey/examples/treasury.html - example with two charts overlapping each other.

-Additionally developed features in this branch (https://github.com/northam/styled_sankey) forked from https://github.com/Neilos/bihisankey include:

-1. Support of **centered text** over the nodes.
-Default parameter: **labelsAlwaysMiddle(true)**.
-In case of "false" the text will be rendered outside of the nodes.
-2. Text of the node can consist of **1, 2, or 3 lines** now.
-Every line is an array element of "name" array.
-Name of the node must by specified as an array.
-3. The color of the the node can be one default color (set in css), the same for all nodes, or individual colors depending on node type.
-Use parameter: **onlyOneTextColor(false|true)**.
-4. The links in the same direction between the same target and source may or may NOT be merged.
-Use function: mergeSameNodesLinks(false).
-Default is true.
-5. Most examples demonstrate a light text on dark background.
-You can revert the colors, or use any colors of your choice.

-NOTE: for the best viewing results use either Firefox or Chrome browser.

 ### Overview